Free Library Fun:

-Celebrate the arts at the 20th annual Gresham Arts Festival in downtown Gresham.
-Featuring artists from the Pacific Northwest, a kids corner, local cuisine, treats and beverages.
+Celebrate the arts at the annual Gresham Arts Festival in downtown Gresham, featuring artists from the Pacific Northwest, a Kids Village, local cuisine, treats and beverages.

 Gresham’s Summer Kids in the Park (SKIP)

-Free activities and lunch in some Gresham parks.
+Free activities and lunch in three Gresham parks.

 Kids Bowl Free

-Sign-up your kids for 2 free games of bowling each day this summer at one of the participating bowling centers.
+Sign up your kids for two free games of bowling each day this summer at one of the participating bowling centers.

 Parks & Rec

 Visit parks in Fairview, Gresham, Portland, Troutdale and Wood Village.
-A couple parks we want to highlight are Gabriel Park with its new inclusive playground for all abilities, and Verdell Burdine Rutherford Park with its new renovated playground area.
+A couple of parks we want to highlight are Gabriel Park with its inclusive playground for all abilities, and Verdell Burdine Rutherford Park with its renovated playground area.